pjuda/ada-project/README.md

 These reviews are collected daily from people using Amazon's services.
 They played an important role in the development of Amazon.
 Why so?
 Because they are the keys in the purchasing process.
 Indeed, one often feel more comfortable and safe when acting as the others, aren't you.

 The aim of this project will be first to study the kind of products sold per Amazon and see the evolution on a time window of 20 years.
-Then, as items are rated by consummers, it will be great to analyze reviews and determine if they are raliable or if they are fake and how they can influence someone's decision to buy an article.
+Then, as items are rated by consummers, it will be great to analyze reviews and determine if they are reliable or if they are fake and how they can influence someone's decision to buy an article.